DexterHuang/CyberCodeOnline/UpdateNote.md

 *remember to add your name in this doc when you create a PR : )*

 ## Recent Updates:
+### **2020/09/17 - v0.90**
+#### NEW ITEM STATS
+ * Stun Chance: Chance of you stunning your enemy when dealing damage, causing them not able to respond to your attack
+ * Evade: Chance of you dodging enemy's attack
+ * Bargain: Influence on the price you buy and sell from stores and npc
+ * Added crit chance and crit damag back to upgrade modules

 ### **2020/09/16 - v0.87**
  * Msic mobile web UI enhancement
  * Online player list now shows platform